libero/walking-skeleton/adr/0004-event-bus-ownership.md

 Bind each `queue` to as many exchanges as needed, using correlation ids to aggregate events relating to the same data type.

+If an `exchange` from an upstream service is missing, wait and poll until it's present when bootstrapping a service process that wants to bind to it.

+A service may have optional binds, which will only subscribe its `queue` to another service's `exchange` if enabled or dynamically configured as a plugin.

 The consuming-events-from relationship between services is unidirectional and must be acyclic.

-A service may have optional binds, which will only subscribe its `queue` to another service's `exchange` if enabled or dynamically configured as a plugin.

 ## Consequences